malevolentninja/Khan-Academy/README.md

 # Khan-Academy

-Khan-Academy is a resource I am using to improve and consolidate my knowledge of SQL, Javascript , HTMl and CSS.
+Khan Academy [Computer Programming section](https://www.khanacademy.org/computing/computer-programming) is a resource I am using to improve and consolidate my knowledge of SQL, Javascript , HTMl and CSS.
 I am documenting my progress throughout these courses here.
 To date I have no complete courses.

  * Intro to JS: Drawing and Animation